Hosts: apple, pear

 |1% egg hatch||2160|

-In addition, maintain proper sanitation by removing apple bins from the orchard and removing/mowing fallen fruit.
+Maintain proper sanitation by removing apple bins and removing/mowing fallen fruit.